-20th Century Fox gave us Zorro: The Gay Blade on July 17, 1981; a sequel of sorts to their 1940 film, The Mark of Zorro.
+20th Century Fox released Zorro: The Gay Blade on July 17, 1981.
+Peter Medak directed the film starring George Hamilton, Lauren Hutton, and Brenda Vaccaro.
+The film is a sequel of sorts to their 1940 film, The Mark of Zorro.
 Besides the swashbuckling nature of the film series, Zorro: The Gay Blade is also an intentional comedy.
 How funny you find this film depends on whether you’re laughing at the actors or with them.

 Hungarian director, Peter Medak, who is mostly known for directing television shows, was at the helm of this one.
 George Hamilton co-produced and co-starred in this film.
 He was hot off the heels of the “successful” movie Love at First Bite the year before which was another comedy based on a film series from the 1940s.